mixotricha/makertron/README.md

 The Makertron engine supports a sophisticated transpiler that currently supports the default parse target of the <a href="http://www.openscad.org">OpenSCAD</a> language.
 At least 0.00001% of the OpenSCAD language specification is now supported and we are in the robustness and compatibility testing phase.
 This of course needs to be backed up with unit tests.
 The 0.00001% number is based on having worked through the OpenSCAD documentation from the top to the bottom.
 It does not currently support the import/export options or text.

-*0.00001% because apparently this is all impossible and to hard :)
+*0.00001% because apparently this is all impossible and too hard :)

-We are awaiting some new browser features ( OffScreenCanvas ) that will improve the web based client considerably.
+We are awaiting some new browser features ( OffScreenCanvas ) that will improve the web-based client considerably.

 The Makertron architecture makes the following possible:

 <li>Clustering / Parallelisation of constructive geometry.</li>
-<li>Interaction with other parts of complex manufacturing pipeline becomes possible.
-Sensors.
-Databases.
-Physics systems.</li>
+<li>Interaction with other parts of complex manufacturing pipeline becomes possible: Sensors, databases, physics systems.</li>
 <li>Customisation of the client becomes possible.
 Specific interfaces for logistics manufacturing and assembly tasks can be developed.</li>
 <li>Procedural parametric interfaces that push back through UI elements can 'push' back to the target constructive geometry language.</li>